French Macarons are a fun, colorful, and sweet treat, especially when they are egg-shaped. Download your free template here.

 - Cool until ganache is soft and spreadable but not stiff.

 - Place raspberries and sugar into saucepan.

 - Heat at medium heat, stir to break down the raspberries, bring to a simmer.
 Simmer for about 20-25 minutes.

 - Let cool completely.

-- Place your filling into a piping bag.
-There's no need to use a tip, just keep the opening small.
+- Place your fillings in piping bags.
+There is no need for a tip, so keep the opening small.

-- Pair up your macaron cookies, flipping one of each pair over.
+- Match up your macaron cookie pairs, flip one of the halves over.

-- Pipe filling onto the cookie you flipped over, keeping the filling 1/8 of an inch from the edge.
+- Pipe filling onto cookie, keep filling 1/8 of an inch from the edge.

 - Store in an airtight container.